 In 2007 Council adopted the Tally Ho Urban Design Framework (UDF) to guide change within the MAC.
 The UDF includes broad development principles for the whole area, as well as specific design guidelines for some of the major sites that are ready for redevelopment.
 The Tally Ho Urban Design and Landscape Guidelines 2013 ( PDF 9.01MB) (the Guidelines) were subsequently adopted in October in 2015.

 Amendment C110 to the Whitehorse Planning Scheme (Planning Scheme) implemented the UDF and the Guidelines.

 Tally Ho Major Activity Centre - Review of the Commercial 1 Zone

-Council has recently examined the existing Commercial 1 Zone at Tally Ho to determine whether it is the most appropriate zone or whether a more suitable planning tool could be implemented to ensure the vision for the centre’s economic success is achieved and sustained.
-The findings are outlined in the Review of the Commercial 1 Zone at the Tally Ho Major Activity Centre June 2019 (the Review) prepared by Urban Enterprise.
-The Review recommends changing the planning controls in the MAC to align with the business and employment focus of Tally Ho.
+In 2019 Council examined if the C1Z was the most appropriate zone for the MAC, or whether a more suitable planning tool was needed to ensure the vision for the MAC is achieved and sustained.
+The Tally Ho Commercial 1 Zone Review ( PDF 6.42MB) (the Review) prepared by Urban Enterprise recommended changing the planning controls in the MAC to align with the business and employment focus of Tally Ho.

 The Review was on public consultation in February and April 2020.
 At its meeting on 27 January 2021 Council considered the submissions received and decided to undertake a review of the DDO9, concurrent with seeking a planning scheme amendment to rezone the C1Z to the Commercial 3 Zone.

 However, the State Government refused to authorise the amendment as they believed the background documents for the amendment were outdated.